 CERAMICS I

 Introduces the history of contemporary ceramics, including materials, methods, and techniques.
 Stresses both wheel thrown and hand built ceramic construction.
 Includes gallery visitation.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.

 CERAMICS II